-- Drag and drop an image from a Finder window. - Choose Insert > Choose to navigate to the location where the picture is stored on your hard drive. - Click on the Media button in the toolbar, select iPhoto from the pulldown menu, and choose an image from your iPhoto library or from one of your iPhoto albums.
+- Drag and drop an image from a Finder window. - Click on the Media button in the toolbar, select iPhoto from the pulldown menu, and choose an image from your iPhoto library or from one of your iPhoto albums. - From the Insert menu, select Choose and navigate to the location of your image file on your computer.